Migrate SQL Server to Azure SQL Database offline using DMS

 Select Save, on the Migration summary screen, in the Activity name text box, specify a name for the migration activity.

-Expand the Validation option section to display the Choose validation option screen, specify whether to validate the migrated databases for Schema comparison, Data consistency, and Query correctness.
+Expand the Validation option section to display the Choose validation option screen, and then specify whether to validate the migrated databases for Schema comparison, Data consistency, and Query correctness.

 Select Save, review the summary to ensure that the source and target details match what you previously specified.